15 Types of Pigeons in Alabama

 Photo by Kwinten De Pauw

-You’re probably familiar with the common pigeon that can be found all around you, but did you know that there are 15 different types of pigeons in Alabama alone?
+You’re probably familiar with the common pigeon that can be found all around you, but did you know there are 15 different types of pigeons in Alabama alone?

 From the Egyptian crowned pigeon to the Japanese homing pigeon, your backyard may contain numerous breeds of birds you didn’t even know existed.

-And although some of these birds are strictly ornamental, others are much better at helping people out than you might think.
+And although some of these birds are strictly ornamental, others are much better at helping people than you might think.

 In this post, we’ll look at 15 types of pigeons in Alabama and everything these birds offer to their communities and humans.